Eben Dyer Jordan: Personal life

+Death

-Jordan died on November 15, 1895 at his residence on Beacon Street in Boston.
+Jordan died on November 15, 1895, at his residence on Beacon Street in Boston.
 The Eben Jordan House is located on 46 Beacon Street in Beacon Hill, Boston.
 In 2000, a petition to grant landmark status to the interior was submitted to the Boston Landmarks Commission; as of 2022, the request is still under study.
+His daughter Alice Foster built All Saints' Church, Brockhampton as a memorial to her parents; completed in 1902, it was the work of the Arts & Crafts pioneer W. R. Lethaby.

 Descendants

 Through his son Eben Jr., he was a grandfather of Robert Jordan (1884–1932) and Dorothy Jordan (d.
 1976), who married Monroe Douglas Robinson (1887–1944), a son of Corinne Roosevelt Robinson and Douglas Robinson Jr. and grandson of Douglas Robinson Sr. and Theodore Roosevelt Sr. Robinson was a nephew of U.S. President Theodore Roosevelt and a first cousin of First Lady Eleanor Roosevelt.